Mummy’s birthday surprise

 Aw bubby, you shouldn’t have.
 No, really, you shouldn’t have.
-Of all the pressies you could have brought mummy on her birthday chicken pox might just be the worst, and I include yesterday evening’s projectile vomit within this.
+Of all the pressies you could have sourced for mummy’s birthday, chicken pox might just be the worst.And, yes, I include yesterday evening’s projectile vomit within this.
 At this point it’s important to clarify that I am not angry or disappointed.
 I’m just drained.
 Drained by the efforts of trying to keep mummy’s birthday surprise a secret, drained by a night that featured two hours sleep at the very most and drained by the prospect of attempting to go out and have a good time when our poor little man is so weak, sick and clingy.

 It’s a horrible situation and one that makes me a) thankful that we live so close to my in-laws (if we’d booked a random babysitter for this evening there is no way we would have made it out the front door) and b) grateful that my wife is a doctor, so is able to keep some form of perspective when her son is rocking a temperature of over 100°F, breaking out in pussy spots, crying relentlessly and grabbing onto her neck for dear life.

 Don’t get me wrong.
 If I wavered from my “we’re going out and we’re going to have a great time” stance in the slightest, then she’d cancel the plans and spend all night hugging the love of her life (spoiler alert: I’m not talking about myself).
 But I am not going to do this, because in the long run I believe the night out will be more beneficial to her.
 Better for our relationship.
 And the best thing for the wee man.
 What the?
 Is this guy seriously going to choose partying over parenting?